 Reflection offers you the opportunity to consider how your personal experiences and observations shape your thinking and your acceptance of new ideas.
 Professors often ask students to write reading reflections.
 They do this to encourage you to explore your own ideas about a text, to express your opinion rather than summarize the opinions of others.
 Reflective writing can help you to improve your analytical skills because it requires you to express what you think, and more significantly, how and why you think that way.
 In addition, reflective analysis asks you to acknowledge that your thoughts are shaped by your assumptions and preconceived ideas; in doing so, you can appreciate the ideas of others, notice how their assumptions and preconceived ideas may have shaped their thoughts, and perhaps recognize how your ideas support or oppose what you read.

-Popular in professional programs, like business, nursing, forensics and education, reflection is an important part of making connections between theory and practice.
+Popular in professional programs, like business, nursing, social work, forensics and education, reflection is an important part of making connections between theory and practice.
 When you are asked to reflect upon experience in a placement, you do not only describe your experience, but you evaluate it based on ideas from class.
 You can assess a theory or approach based on your observations and practice and evaluate your own knowledge and skills within your professional field.
 This opportunity to take the time to think about your choices, your actions, your successes and your failures is best done within a specific framework, like course themes or work placement objectives.
 Abstract concepts can become concrete and real to you when considered within your own experiences, and reflection on your experiences allows you to make plans for improvement.

 To encourage thoughtful and balanced assessment of readings, many interdisciplinary courses may ask you to submit a reading reflection.
 Often instructors will indicate to students what they expect of a reflection, but the general purpose is to elicit your informed opinions about ideas presented in the text and to consider how they affect your interpretation.
 Reading reflections offer an opportunity to recognize – and perhaps break down – your assumptions which may be challenged by the text(s).